gfldex/perl6-concurrent-channelify/README.md

 `RAKUDO_MAX_THREAD` with a value smaller then 2 has the same effect then `no-thread`, if set before the use-statement is executed.

+The channel can be accessed by calling the mixed in method `channel`.
+Closing the channel will force the lazy list to stop producing values and kill the associated thread.

 ### postfix ⇒

 see `sub channelify`